-- Leap Frog's My Pal Scout and Violet plushes, Story Time Pad and LeapTop toy laptops have this function in addition to Hello, Insert Name Here in that the owner can also program their favorite food/fruit, color and animal into the toy via USB cable which will get integrated into some of the toy's speech and songs.
+- Leap Frog's My Pal Scout and Violet plushes, Story Time Pad and LeapTop toy laptops have this function in addition to Hello, [Insert Name Here] in that the owner can also program their favorite food/fruit, color and animal into the toy via USB cable which will get integrated into some of the toy's speech and songs.
 Surprisingly, it worked pretty well.

 - V-Tech's clones of Leapfrog's toys, Smart Cubs Cody and Cora, also has the same capabilities, except that instead of into songs, V-Tech's toys tries to create mad-libs stories.
 However, the toys sound more mechanical and less well implemented than Leapfrog's attempt.

 Clifford the Big Red Dog telephone book: (emulating an answering machine) You have [two] new messages.
 Press [two] to hear your messages.

 - Many WWE wrestling games use this.
 The most egregious example is the infamously bad commentary of Smackdown!
 Just Bring It, which featured Michael Cole saying things like ''This [Singles] match will be an important match!" and "[The Undertaker] executes a perfect [The Last Ride]!".

-- WWE Crush Hour, a Vehicular Combat game sponsored by the WWE, is notorious for having horrible Mad Libs Dialogue from Jim Ross.
+- WWE Crush Hour, a Vehicular Combat game sponsored by the WWE, is notorious for having horrible Mad-Libs Dialogue from Jim Ross.
 The most famous piece is his emphasis on "THE TWISTY ROCKETS!"

-GLaDOS: "Unbelievable!
-You, SUBJECT NAME HERE, must be the pride of SUBJECT HOMETOWN HERE."
+GLaDOS: Unbelievable!
+You, [subject name here], must be the pride of [subject hometown here]!

 - Humongous Entertainment relied on this non-stop.
-The Backyard Sports were easily the worst offenders ("From the 45...Pete...tees it up...Steve...back to recieve...lands on the...24...collects it at the...32...finally brought down.").
+The Backyard Sports were easily the worst offenders ("From the 45...Pete...tees it up...Steve...back to receive...lands on the...24...collects it at the...32...finally brought down.").
 The older floppy disk versions of the DOS games relied on this much more due to the lack of space.

 - Freelancer uses this one to generate the dialog of every non-storyline NPC.
 It causes a rather jarring effect if your computer is slow, as the cuts in the dialog are immediately evident.
 Sporadic bugs in the procedurally generated dialogue also led to somewhat comical hiccups when NPC ships would call themselves to beg for assistance or provide backup.

-Random Teladi: Somewhere far behind the [NORTH GATE].
+Player: Where is the nearest shipyard?Random Teladi: Somewhere far behind the [NORTH GATE].
 Good profit!

 - Averted by Theme Hospital, where the Announcer gets a separate line of speech for every single announcement in the game with no Mad Libs, even when you might reasonably expect them (for example, the emergencies have a separate "staff announcement" for each disease).
-This makes the speech seem a lot more natural (although given the Announcer's strong Esturine accent, it's still pretty annoying...).
+This makes the speech seem a lot more natural.

 - Used to a particularly jarring degree in the earliest Jump Start games from the mid '90s.
 The developers appear to have been banking on kids not noticing.